supremeimposter/My-Vault/GATE/Linear-Algebra/Gaussian Elimination.md

 ```

 On reducing a matrix to echelon form, if there are no free variables i.e. only pivot columns, then the system has a unique solution.
-If there are free variables, then assign a constant to the free variables.
+If there are free variables, then the number of LI solutions is the number of free variables.

+> [!NOTE]
+> Nullity = Dimension of Null Space

 ## Solutions to Linear System